Going for a job interview?

 Security Guard Licencing Fees For New Brunswick

-New and renewal licences for security guards in New Brunswick require a fee of $50 to be paid to the Minister of Finance of New Brunswick.
-The licence is valid for a one year period ending 31 March.
+New and renewal licenses for security guards in New Brunswick require a fee of $50 to be paid to the Minister of Finance of New Brunswick.
+The license is valid for a one-year period ending 31 March.

 New Brunswick Security Guard Training Course

-There is no requirement for training in the province of New Brunswick.
+There is no requirement for New Brunswick security guard training.
 However, employers can set the standard of successfully obtaining a college diploma in law and security or police technology.

 Sample Job Titles

 This is a list of job titles that can be found in the security guard field of employment.

 - night guard

 - postal inspection officer